Information on the lecture Probability Theory II (WS 2025/2026)

 Content

-is studied.
+A stochastic process is a family of random variables, where mostly the situation T = ℕ or T = [0, 1] is studied.
 Basic examples include stationary time series, the Poisson process and Brownian motion as well as processes derived from those.
-The lecture includes ergodic theory and its applications, Brownian motion and especially the study of its path properties, the elegant concept of weak convergence on Polish spaces as well as functional limit theorems.
+The lecture includes ergodic theory and its applications, Brownian motion and especially the study of its path properties, Markov processes, the elegant concept of weak convergence on Polish spaces as well as functional limit theorems.
 Finally, we introduce stochastic integration with respect to local martingales, based on the continuous time version of the martingale transform.

 Exercise groups